2i2c-org/2i2c-org.github.io/content/blog/2025/status-page/index.md

 {{< feedback >}}

-As part of this effort, we've created a **status page for 2i2c's network of community hubs**.
-This is a source of truth to provide a high-level picture of the stability of our infrastructure, and to give us a heads up when things aren't working as expected.
+To that end, we've created a **status page for 2i2c's network of community hubs**.
+This is a source of truth to provide a high-level picture of the stability of our infrastructure, let a community know if their hub is experiencing a problem, and to give us a heads up when things aren't working as expected.
 You can check it out at:

 👉 [**`status.2i2c.org`**](https:status.2i2c.org)